netdata/netdata/collectors/python.d.plugin/rabbitmq/README.md

-# rabbitmq
+# RabbitMQ monitoring with Netdata

-This module monitors [RabbitMQ](https://www.rabbitmq.com/) performance and health metrics.
+Monitors the performance and health metrics of [RabbitMQ](https://www.rabbitmq.com/).

 Following charts are drawn: